astronomer/astro-sdk/python-sdk/docs/guides/openlineage.rst

             ),
         )

-Sample Openlineage events shown on Marquez UI
+Then you would see the Openlineage facets on Marquez/OpenLineage UI

 .. image:: img/openlineage/openlineage_facets.png